henryliu18/kubernetes-howto/tasks/tomcat-ingress/README.md

-# Deploy Tomcat webserver with Nginx-ingress
+# Deploy Tomcat and Nginx webserver with ingress control
-## Deployment of Tomcat server 2 replicas, Service on port 80 -> containerPort 8080 and Ingress rules of host to backend service
+## Deployment of Tomcat web server 2 replicas, Service on port 80 -> containerPort 8080 and Ingress rules of host to backend service
+## Deployment of Nginx web server 3 replicas, Service on port 80 -> containerPort 80 and Ingress rules of host to backend service
 ```yaml
 cat <<EOF | kubectl apply -f -
 apiVersion: apps/v1